jazmichaelking/mastodon-near-me/by_continent.md

 | Scottish Gaelic | https://ailbhean.co-shaoghal.net/ | Gàidhlig (Scottish Gaelic) |

 ## Geography focus
+Geographic service providers tend to attract users from a specific country or area (and its diaspora), and support the spoken language(s) of their locale.

 ### Africa
 | Locale | Sublocale | URL | notable language support |